UCLA-CS130/Team05/README.md

 the old server process, and starts a new server with the updated
 docker image.

+One can check out our AWS web server instance running at the following link:
+54.213.82.160:2020 (type into the browser and add requests like /echo)

+Side note: In order to properly SSH and run "make deploy", one must have the
+"team05-pk.pem" file from AWS in the same directory as the Makefile.

 ## Multithreading
 The server begins with a single thread that accepts TCP connections.
 Any time
 a connection is accepted, the server creates a new thread for that connection.